adampgiles/CI_PP4_SD/README.md

 <details><summary>Explore Developers Page</summary>
 <img src="readme/structure/all_developers.PNG">
 </details>
 - This page contains a search bar, sort by filter,and a block for each Developer's Profile.
-Each block containes the Developer's Profile Image, Profile Name, Profile Description, Profile Price, Purchase Count and a link to the Developer's Full Profile.
+Each block contains the Developer's Profile Image, Profile Name, Profile Description, Profile Price, Purchase Count and a link to the Developer's Full Profile.

 <details><summary>Login Page</summary>
 <img src="readme/structure/login.PNG">